sivaspr/Data-Structures-and-Algorithms-using-Python/README.md

 **Linear Data Structures:**

-Elements are accessed in 'Linear'/ Sequential order but it is not compubory to store all elements sequentially.
-Examples: Linked Lists, Stacks alld Queues.
+Elements are accessed in 'Linear'/ Sequential order but it is not compulsory to store all elements sequentially.
+Examples: Linked Lists, Stacks and Queues.

 **Non-linear Data Structures:**

-Elements of this data structure arc stored /accessed in a non-linear order.
+Elements of this data structure are stored /accessed in a non-linear order.
 Examples: Trees and graphs.

 **Abstract Data Type (ADT)**